StevenBlack/vocab/million-dollar-words.md

 ### lambent
-Dealing gently but brilliantly with a subject, or touch- ing something lightly and playfully on the surface.
-Intelligent criticism of a work of art might be consid- ered lambent; fiction dealing broadly but cleverly with society's ills is lambent.
+Dealing gently but brilliantly with a subject, or touching something lightly and playfully on the surface.
+Intelligent criticism of a work of art might be considered lambent; fiction dealing broadly but cleverly with society's ills is lambent.
 On the more literal side, a poet might describe the lambent sunlight playing on the surface of a stream.

 ### lanai